ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 ```

 The flag -np specifies the number of processor that are to be utilized
 in execution of the program.
-In your job submission script, load the
+In your job script, load the
 same compiler and OpenMPI choices you used above to create and compile
-the program, and submit the job with slurm to run the executable.
+the program, and run the job to execute the application.
 Your
-job submission script should look something like this:
+job script should look something like this:

 __GNU Fortran Compiler__